American goldfinch: Status

 The American goldfinch has a large range, with an estimated global extent of about 11300000 km2 and an increasing population.
 The species is evaluated as least concern on the 2016 IUCN Red List.

 Relationship with humans

 The American goldfinch is found in residential areas throughout its range.
 Backyard birders attract it using feeders containing niger seed, or by planting grasses and perennial plants, such as zinnias, cosmos, bee balm, or globe thistle, which produce seedheads favored by finches.

 The American goldfinch is not threatened by human activity and is widespread throughout its range.
 The clearing of forests by humans, though harmful to many species, has benefited the American goldfinch.
-Clearing of woodlands causes declines in numbers of neotropical migrants, while favoring short-distance migrants and permanent residents.
-This benefits the American goldfinch both as a short-distance migrant, and because the created open areas are the preferred environment of the bird, where weeds thrive which produce the primary food source of the American goldfinch.
+Clearing of woodlands causes declines in numbers of neotropical migrants while favoring short-distance migrants and permanent residents.
+This benefits the American goldfinch both because it is a short-distance migrant and because the created open areas are the preferred environment of the bird, where weeds thrive which produce the primary food source of the American goldfinch.